Del Rio Dogo Argentinos

 • Bright Pink Skin

 Unfortunately, little reasearch has been done on the cause of allergies in dogs.
 Is it genetic?
 Evnironment enduced?
-One thing that is none is that some allergies are caused by poor thyroid conditions.
+One thing that is known is that some allergies are caused by poor thyroid conditions.
 Being that my dogo, Brillante, has a normal thyroid (only dogo certified w/OFA as of 2003 w/normal thyroid), and thyroid conditions can be hereditary, I lean more towards the theory that allergies are brought on by the environment.

 Brillante DOES have puppies who have suffered from allergies.
 The pups who have had allergy problems live in dry climates, such as AZ, CA or NM.
 Littermates to these pups who reside in FL, PA, WA & IL have had no problems.
 Bri's son, Detroit, and several other pups who still reside in AZ, have had no allergy problems.